28 June 2017 – 17 September 2017

-White Cube is pleased to present ‘Dreamers Awake’, a group show at White Cube Bermondsey which explores the enduring influence of Surrealism through the work of more than fifty women artists.
-The exhibition brings together sculpture, painting, collage, photography and drawing from the 1930s to the present day and includes work by well-known Surrealist figures as well as contemporary and emerging artists.
+White Cube presented ‘Dreamers Awake’, a group show at White Cube Bermondsey which explored the enduring influence of Surrealism through the work of more than fifty women artists.
+The exhibition brought together sculpture, painting, collage, photography and drawing from the 1930s to the present day and included work by well-known Surrealist figures as well as contemporary and emerging artists.

 Woman has a powerful presence in Surrealism.
 She is the object of masculine desire and fantasy; a harpy, goddess or sphinx; a mystery or threat.
 Often, she appears decapitated, distorted, trussed up.
 Fearsome or fetishized, she is always the ‘other’.
 From today’s perspective, gender politics can seem the unlikely blind spot of a movement that declared war on patriarchal society, convention and conformity.

 Nonetheless, from its earliest days female artists have been drawn to Surrealism’s emphasis on personal and artistic freedoms and to the creative potential that the exploration of the unconscious offered.
 By focusing on the work of women artists, ‘Dreamers Awake’ hopes to show how, through art foregrounding bodily experience, the symbolic woman of Surrealism is refigured as a creative, sentient, thinking being.